 The Short Answer: Hour Benchmarks by Source

 Successful candidates consistently report a preparation window of 30 to 150 hours, depending almost entirely on prior experience.
-The table below synthesises official IAPP guidance with real-world candidate reports.
+The table below synthesizes official IAPP guidance with real-world candidate reports.

 The IAPP has sold roughly 10,000 exams against approximately 4,000 certifications issued — a figure that might suggest a 40% pass rate.
 Experts clarify the true first-attempt pass rate is closer to 60–65%.
 The gap is almost entirely explained by candidates who sit the exam underprepared and then require expensive retakes.